Cube-OS/cubeOS/docs/obc-docs/mbm2/index.rst

-KubOS for the Pumpkin MBM2
+CubeOS for the Pumpkin MBM2
 ==========================

 .. toctree::